Meet Our Therapists

 For over 20 years Dr. Hubbard has helped people improve their lives with Cognitive-Behavior Therapy.
-After establishing one of the first cognitive-behavioral practices in New York City, he went on to found the Cognitive Health Group in 1999 where he pioneered the integration of CBT and mindfulness.
+After establishing one of the first cognitive-behavioral practices in New York City, he went on to found the Cognitive Health Group, where he pioneered the integration of CBT and mindfulness.

-Dr. Hubbard is an Adjunct Assistant Professor at Columbia University-Teacher’s College, and President of the New York City CBT Association (NYC-CBT.org).
-He has previously served as Clinical Instructor at New York University Medical Center and as frequent lecturer at St. Luke’s–Roosevelt Hospital Center.
-Dr. Hubbard has been quoted as an authority on CNBC, and in Real Simple, “O”, Maxim and the New York Post.
-He has published and presented papers on anxiety, depression, thought disorder and integrative evidence-based psychotherapy.
-He has also served as consultant to hospitals and clinics seeking to maximize effectiveness through cognitive-behavior therapy.
+Dr. Hubbard is Past-President of the New York City Cognitive Behavior Therapy Association, Visiting Scholar at Columbia University - Teacher's College, Associate Clinical Professor at Icahn School of Medicine, Mt Sinai Hospital, and board certified in Cognitive and Behavioral Psychology.
+Dr. Hubbard has been quoted in CNBC, Real Simple, “O”, Maxim, Daily News, Daily Beast, and the New York Post.
+He has published and presented papers on anxiety, depression, thought disorder, tinnitus, and integrative evidence-based therapy.
+Dr. Hubbard has also served as consultant to hospitals and clinics seeking to maximize treatment effectiveness through cognitive-behavior therapy.

 Equipped with the added insight that can only come through personal experience, Dr. Hubbard is committed to broadening the understanding of emotional disorders as valid, treatable health problems.
 His professional work is further enhanced by the practical study of mindfulness meditation and yoga.